Updated: May 21, 2021

 Q: If I am moved to an administrative no pay status, can I end benefit plans?

-A: Yes, you may end your health, dental or vision coverage due to a no pay status and re-enroll during open enrollment to be effective July 1.
+A: Yes, you may end your health, dental or vision coverage due to a no pay status and re-enroll during open enrollment.
 You may reduce or end your optional life insurance and dependent or spouse life insurance, but increasing or re-enrolling in this coverage may be subject to completing medical evidence of insurability information.
 This information is required and approved by the life insurance carrier.

-You may end your health, dental or vision coverage due to a no pay status and re-enroll during open enrollment to be effective July 1.
+You may end your health, dental or vision coverage due to a no pay status and re-enroll during open enrollment.
 You may reduce or end your optional life insurance and dependent or spouse life insurance, but increasing or re-enrolling in this coverage may be subject to completing medical evidence of insurability information.
 This information is required and approved by the life insurance carrier.

 Q: Do I have to use my vacation leave before going onto administrative no-pay status?